 In a recent webinar, John Glantz, VP of CX Transformation and Outsourcing at InflowCX, and Kyle Underseth, Enterprise Sales Leader at Assembled, sat down together to discuss the most effective ways support teams can manage their BPOs.
 They covered current trends, advice for successful relationships, and the benefits of using a multi-supplier approach.

-Whether they're managing 50 agents or 20,000, support leaders are increasingly turning to outsourcing.
+Whether they're managing 50 agents or 20,000, support leaders are increasingly turning to call center outsourcing.
 They're leveraging it to support new channels, expand product lines, extend operating hours, and offer diverse language support.
 The driving force behind these moves is the pursuit of efficiencies.
 And no, it’s not just about cutting costs.
 It's about achieving the sweet spot where cost meets top-notch performance.

 For many companies, this is their first foray into outsourcing, while others, more seasoned, are looking to switch things up or give it another go after a previous attempt.
 The biggest challenge is navigating the unknowns — selecting the right vendor and setting the right criteria can feel like hitting a moving target in today's fast-paced environment.
 What's driving these companies?
 The need to cut service delivery costs amidst economic uncertainties and the desire to tackle specific operational challenges like scalability and staff flexibility.